anonyd0go/holbertonschool-system_engineering-devops/README.md

 ## [Distributed web infrastructure](/web_infrastructure_design/1-distributed_web_infrastructure.md)
 This document details the adition of load-balancers, a Primary-Replica database set up, and a description of the concepts associated with each.
 It also explains the risks/vulnerabilities that are still exposed in this structure.

+## Secured and Monitered Web Infrastructure
+This documents adds security measures and monitoring systems to the `LAMP` stack from the previous design.

+## Scale Up
+Finally we add horizontal scalability to the project